curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 Citizens of a monarchy are known as *subjects* of the monarch; some non-citizens might also be subjects depending on the monarchy in question and the date.
 For example, before 1949 all Australians were British subjects^2.

 Australia is a type of monarchy, and Queen Elizabeth II is our current head-of-state.
-She's represented by the *Governor General*, but all the minutia is boring and not relevant anyway.

-It's common knowledge that Queen Elizabeth II is Australia's head-of-state.
+Queen Elizabeth II is uncontroversially and universally recognised as Australia's head-of-state.
 If someone were elected to parliament and they didn't know this, they would find out pretty quick because she's explicitly mentioned as part of the oath one takes before assuming their seat in Parliament.

-It's common knowledge that Queen Elizabeth II is the head of other states, too, such as the UK and Canada.
+Queen Elizabeth II is the head of other states, too, such as the UK and Canada.

-The head of state of a foreign power is a foreign power.
+The head of state of a foreign power is a foreign power, which clashes with `s44.i`.

 ### What then, for elected officials in Australia?